 For this reason, those living in Canada should consider other debit and credit card solutions besides the one offered by Wise.

 Wise can be especially helpful to those who need to send and receive frequent international payments in multiple currencies.
-Wise allows you to hold up to 54 currencies and send payments to 80 countries.
+Wise allows you to hold over 40 currencies and send payments to 160 countries.
 You can also receive fee-free local transfers in 10 currencies: EUR, USD, GBP, AUD, CAD, NZD, RON, HUF, TRY, and SGD.